Alexandre2383/tuto_pwa-manifest-sw/Readme.md

 ************\*\*\*\***************ENGLISH
 \*/

-Repositorie made for my PWA technologie presentation, it’s an example with minimun js function so you can take it to have a code base for your PWA.
+Repositorie made for my PWA technology presentation, it’s an example with minimun js function so you can take it to have a code base for your PWA.

 Service Worker PWA